-- Electronic traders include Registered Options Traders or "ROTs," that are Streaming Quote Traders or "SQTs", Remote Streaming Quote Traders or "RSQTs," as well as off-floor specialists (Remote Specialists) (collectively "market makers").
+- Electronic traders include market makers that are SQTs, RSQTs, and off-floor specialists (Remote Specialists).
 See Rules 1014(b)(ii)(A), 1014(b)(ii)(B), and 1020. - Unlike specialists, Remote Specialists do not have a physical presence on the floor of the Exchange.
 Rule 1020. - While the vast majority of options-related rules are found in Rule 1000 and higher (with option index rules found in Rule 1000A and higher), some of the older options-related rules are, as discussed, in the Series 500 Rules.

-Currently, Rule 501 states that initial application(s) to become a specialist unit shall include information regarding the specialist, back-up specialist unit and a substitute specialist unit.
+specialist unit.
 With the development of liquidity-enhancing electronic market makers on the Exchange such as RSQTs, which make markets in the same options issues as specialists, and the diminution of the role that the specialist plays in managing the order book on the Exchange, both a back-up specialist and substitute specialist are no longer needed.
-10 Therefore, obsolete language in Rule 501 in respect of back-up specialists, which includes Commentary .01 to Rule 501, is proposed to be deleted from Rule 501.
-All of the other initial application requirements of Rule 501, which include the following information, remain unchanged: the identity of the individual who will act as head specialist and as assistant specialist(s) in the unit; the identity of the unit's staff positions and who will occupy those positions; the identity of a substitute specialist unit not associated with the specialist unit, which shall serve as a substitute specialist unit in the event that the specialist unit is unable to perform the duties of a specialist; the unit's clearing arrangements; and the unit's capital structure, including any lines of credit.
+Therefore, obsolete language in Rule 501 in respect of back-up specialists, which includes Commentary .01 to Rule 501, is proposed to be deleted from Rule 501.
+All of the other initial application requirements of Rule 501, which include the following information, remain unchanged: the identity of the individual who will act as head specialist and as assistant specialist(s) in the unit; the identity of the unit's staff positions and who will occupy those positions; the identity of a substitute specialist unit not associated with the specialist unit which shall serve as a substitute specialist unit in the event that the specialist unit is unable to perform the duties of a specialist; the unit's clearing arrangements; and the unit's capital structure, including any lines of credit.
 11

-The Exchange proposes in Rule 507 to update the reference to "Board," update the composition of the review committee, and update the reference to Rule 510.
+The Exchange proposes in Rule 507 to update the reference to "Board", update the composition of the review committee, and update the reference to Rule 510.